Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: Reinforcement Learning With LLMs Feedback

 \textbf{Networks.} The network architecture in G-DDPG comprises actor $A_{\eta}$ and critic $Q_{\upsilon}$ networks, alongside their corresponding target networks $A_{\eta'}$ and $Q_{\upsilon'}$.
 The GDM-based actor network responsible for generating actions and the critic network for evaluating actions.
 The target networks provide tempered, delayed targets, which help in stabilizing the training updates.
 The actor network's parameters are updated to maximize the expected reward, while the critic network's parameters are adjusted to minimize the error between the predicted and actual rewards.
 Specifically, the training loss for the actor network is given by

 The critic network loss can be expressed as

-where $r$ is the actual Q-value, i.e., reward, obtained from the LLM-empowered generative agents after executing the action ${\bm{a}}$.
+where $r$ is the actual Q-value, i.e., reward, obtained from the LLM-empowered GAs after executing the action ${\bm{a}}$.
 The train and inference processes for our proposed G-DDPG with LLMs interaction algorithm is shown in {\textbf{Algorithm~\ref{alg:GDMDDPG_Static}}}.
-During the training phase, the algorithm iterates over $I$ episodes, each beginning with the GDM-based action generation with the current state as the condition and a noise process for exploration.
-The action is then executed within the proposed distributed GDM-based AIGC framework, and the subsequent reward is obtained from generative agents feedback and stored.
-A minibatch of experiences is sampled from the replay buffer to update the networks.
-Two target networks are updated with a soft copy of the weights, ensuring gradual learning.
-In the inference phase, the GDM-based actor network is utilized to generate optimal communication and computing resource allocation schemes in response to user prompts.
+During the training phase, the algorithm iterates over $I$ episodes, each beginning with the GDM-based action generation with the current state as the condition and a noise process for exploration. {The action is executed within the proposed distributed GDM-based AIGC framework, and the resulting reward, derived from GAs' feedback, is stored.
+A minibatch of experiences is then sampled from the replay buffer to update the networks.
+Two target networks are updated using a soft update mechanism to ensure stable learning.
+During inference, the GDM-based actor network generates optimal communication and computing resource allocation strategies based on user prompts.}

 We then analyze the complexity of {\textbf{Algorithm~\ref{alg:GDMDDPG_Static}}}.
 Let $w_a$ and $w_c$ denote the actor and critic networks' weight counts, respectively.
 Initialization has a complexity of ${\mathcal{O}}\left(2w_a+2w_c\right)$.
 The complexity for action generation is augmented to ${\mathcal{O}}(D w_a)$ per iteration due to $D$ denoising steps in the action generation.
 The replay buffer operations remain ${\mathcal{O}}\left( 1\right) $ for storage and ${\mathcal{O}}\left( N\right) $ for minibatch sampling.
 Updates to the critic and actor networks incur complexities of ${\mathcal{O}}\left(w_c\right) $ and ${\mathcal{O}}\left(w_a\right) $ per update, respectively.
 Target network updates are linear with respect to the number of parameters.
 Therefore, the training phase now demonstrates an adjusted computational complexity of ${\mathcal{O}}\left(I\left( D w_a + w_c\right) \right)$.
 During the inference phase, generating the optimal resource allocation scheme through the trained actor network necessitates a complexity of ${\mathcal{O}}\left(w_a\right) $, assuming constant-time operations for reward observation and exploration noise generation.